-Tsurphu monastery 楚布寺 is one of the many monastic institutions established in Central Tibet in the 11thand 12th centuries.
-It was founded as a meditational retreat in 1187 by Dusum Kyenpa, a lama from Kham who received his teachings from a disciple of the hermit ascetic Milarepa.
+Tsurphu monastery is one of the many monastic institutions established in Central Tibet in the 11thand 12th centuries.
+It was founded as a meditation retreat in 1187 by Dusum Kyenpa, whom came from Kham and received his teachings from a disciple of the hermit ascetic Milarepa.

 Dusum Kyenpa is regarded as the first Karmapa with a lineage of Truku that continues to this day.
 During the next five centuries Tsurphu monastery grew into a religious center.

 Like most of Tibet’s largest monasteries, it was drawn into the political arena, leading to its destruction by Mongol armies in 1642 during a lengthy war between rivaling noble families in U and Tsang provinces (currently the east Tibet of Kham and Amdo).
 Tsurphu monastery slowly rebuilt and restored its status as an important Kargyupa center when nearly a thousand monks were in residence.
 This monastery was tragically destroyed in 1966 during the Cultural Revolution and began rebuilding in 1980 by the 16th Karmapa.

 Upper stream of Tsurphu River, Tui-Long-De-qing county | 拉萨市堆龙德庆县西北楚布河上游